A Brunn-Minkowski inequality for Schr\"odinger operators with Kato class potentials: Preliminary Results

-A useful criterion to satisfy the trace class property is given by the following Proposition
+A useful criterion to satisfy the trace class property is given by the following Proposition.

-\begin{proposition}[Trace of a Semigroup] Let $T(t)$ be a strongly continuous semigroup generated by $-L$, and let $\{\lambda_k\}_{k\in\N}$ be the sequence of eigenvalues of $-L$ (repeated according to algebraic multiplicity).
-The semigroup $(T(t))_{t>0}$ is trace class if and only if:
+\begin{proposition}[Trace of a self-adjoint semigroup] Let $L$ be a self-adjoint operator on a separable Hilbert space $H$.
+Assume that $L$ has compact resolvent and that $L-\omega I$ is accretive for some $\omega\in\R$.
+Let $\{\lambda_k\}_{k\in\mathbb N}$ be the sequence of eigenvalues, repeated according to their multiplicity.
+Then, for every $t>0$,